Simone Waddell: Career

-Waddell began her musical career with her album Take My Love in 1996.
+Waddell's musical career began with her 1996 album Take My Love, followed by Make It Happen in the same year.
 After completing her bachelor of arts, she has performed in different countries, including the United States, Japan, China, and Norway, as well as throughout Australia.
 Her music involves a fusion of Jazz, soul, and gospel genres with blues, funk, pop, and R&B. Previously, she received early recognition as the winner of the Nescafé Big Break competition in 1995 and later served as a judge for the contestants.